veyeimaging/raspberrypi_v4l2/README.md

 For tag name, please determine according to the local piOS version and raspberrypi OS tags.

 https://github.com/raspberrypi/linux/tags

+#### Use rpi-source
+Use rpi-source from https://github.com/RPi-Distro/rpi-source it sets up everything you need to build your own kernel (from the current running kernel by default).

 # Cross-Compiling the Drivers
 The following operations are done on ubuntu PC.